-The project involves the development of a mixed use building where the basement and ground floor are planned to be used for commercial purposes and the remaining nine floors are to be used for residential purposes.
+The project involves the development of a mixed use building where the ground floor and first floor are planned to be used for commercial purposes and the remaining nine floors are to be used for residential purposes.

 The project is planned to be implemented in phases.
-The first phase involves construction of the building up to four floors.
+The first phase involves construction of the building up to three floors.
 The remaining floors will be constructed upon the availability of further financing.

-The project activities are expected to begin in October 2010 and the completion of phase I is expected to take eight months.
+The project activities are expected to begin in October 2010 and the completion of phase I is expected to take eighteen months.